monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 }>();
 ```

 Let's first define how our `map` function will be composed.
-We will use `implementEnum._Protocol` to implement our other functions based on the four functions each data type is required to implement:
+We will use `implementEnum._Protocol` to implement our dispatch functions based on the four functions each data type is required to implement:

 ```typescript
 implementEnum._Protocol = {